onderonur/gatsby-onderonur-blog/src/content/pages/index.md

       - name: CSS
       - name: SVG
 cta:
-  ctaText: '  '
+  ctaText: "  "
-  ctaLink: '  '
+  ctaLink: "  "
 ---
 Hi!
 I'm Onur Önder.
 Glad to see you here!

 I'm a software developer from İzmir, Turkey.
-During my education at Ege University Civil Engineering and after graduation, I've developed a love for coding.
-To turn this love into a profession, I've started Ege University Computer Engineering in 2015 and graduated in 2018.
+Between 2009 and 2013, I gained a great interest in programming during my education at Ege University Civil Engineering Department and after my graduation.
+In 2015, I started Ege University Computer Engineering Department in order to turn this interest into a professional gain and graduated in 2018.

-In the last year of university, I've started to work as an intern at Arkas Holding - Bimar and continued working there as a part-time developer, junior developer and lastly a mid-level developer.
-At work, we generally use React, React Native, .Net Core and MSSQL with Microsoft technologies like Azure & Azure DevOps.
-In addition to these, I mostly prefer Node.js (Express, Socket.IO, Next.js, Nest.js, Gatsby, etc.) and GraphQL for my personal projects.
-I try to contribute to the open source community.
-When I believe that something I'm using may be needed by other developers, I publish it as a package.
-It helps to find bugs or add new features by collaborating with other developers.
+At Arkas Holding - Bimar, where I started working as an intern in the last year of my university life, I continued to work for 4 years until I became a mid-level software developer.
+At Bimar, I took a role in the development of enterprise web and mobile applications with the help of technologies/tools such as TypeScript, JavaScript, React, React Native, .NET Core, MSSQL, Git, Azure and Azure DevOps in a team that follows the Agile/Scrum methodologies.

+As of September 2021, I continue my work as a Frontend Developer in the web team of Getir.
+I'm mostly working on JavaScript, TypeScript, React, Next.js and similar frontend technologies.

+In my spare time, I contribute to my own development by carrying out projects with technologies such as Node.js (Express, Next.js, Socket.IO etc.), GraphQL, and I try to take part in the open-source community by publishing these projects on GitHub and npm.

-I also spend some time improving my knowledge of languages like Python and Go too.
-I believe that occasionally trying different languages, frameworks or tools can give a developer a different perspective to solve problems effectively.
+I also develop small-scale projects in languages ​​such as Python and Go, as I believe that experiencing different frameworks and programming languages ​​can bring different perspectives to a software developer.